-Given the pressing problems that many homeless people confront, legal services must be appropriately targeted and delivered
+Given the pressing problems that many homeless people confront, legal services must be appropriately targeted and delivered.

 The homeless persons' court sits monthly in the PATH Mall in downtown Los Angeles.
 PATH (People Assisting the Homeless) is a collaboration of homelessness organisations offering counselling, housing information and referrals, emergency accommodation, education, training, medical treatment, personal grooming and legal services under the one roof.
-Sentencing by the homeless persons' court usually involves referring an offender to one or more of the PATH organisations for assistance, rehabilitation or treatment.
+Thus, homeless persons' court sentencing usually involves referring an offender to one or more of the PATH organisations for assistance, rehabilitation or treatment.

-As already mentioned, the Washington Legal Clinic outreaches to ten locations accessed by homeless people for basic subsistence needs, such as food and shelter.
+As discussed above, the Washington Legal Clinic outreaches to ten locations accessed by homeless people for basic subsistence needs, such as food and shelter.
 The Homeless Persons' Legal Clinic in Melbourne now provides services on a weekly basis at eight welfare agencies.

-Homeless people and their advocates can work closely with law enforcement agencies to end homelessness.
+Homeless persons' advocates can work closely with law enforcement agencies to end homelessness.